FossMec/Welcome/README.md

 * To nurture your coding talents
 * To give exposure in the open source community
 * To incorporate the concepts of open source into other fields such as IoT
-* To make you attain professional skills in the field of Computer Science for better job prospects.
+* To establish professional skills in the field of Computer Science for better job prospects.